 Point and Shoot cameras are compact cameras, useful for people who want to capture vacation pictures or family pictures.
 These are for people who are not interested in photography and just wanted to capture images.

 They come with a fixed lens and variable focal length.
 You will not be able to get the telephoto reach in a point and shoot camera.
-Hence, it is the best camera for documentation purpose.
+Hence, it is the best camera for documentation purposes.

 Here, the image would be recorded in JPEG format.
 Most of the Point and Shoot Cameras use AA batteries.
 Only a very few cameras come with custom batteries.
-Among the different types of cameras for photography, point and shoot cameras are lightweight and, you can easily carry it in your small bag.
+Among the different types of cameras for photography, point and shoot cameras are lightweight and, you can easily carry them in your small bag.